 The results have been collated and the majority are happy with the proposals for promoting walking and cycling as well as getting cattle back to manage the grass and scrub.
-We also had more than 20 people sign up to become a Friend of Horsted Valley, meaning the group can be re-established.

 Work completed so far includes:

-Further works and steps include:
+Further work and next steps include:

 Our Public Rights of Way Team have produced a walking route map which is useful for exploring the valley.
-Posts are also in the ground to guide users through the walks.

 For further details on Horsted Valley open space please contact: firstname.lastname@example.org